fam33/Final-Project-INFO-550/README.md

 Implementing snake game using Reinforcement Learning

-Requirements(Latest versions of all): tensorflow gym torch keras numpy
+Requirements(Latest versions of all): tensorflow, gym, torch, keras and numpy

 Steps to run(commands):
-i) python Test_the_Environement.py
+i) python Test_the_Environement.py,
-This checks if the environment is ready to train by running few episodes.
+this checks if the environment is ready to train by running few episodes.

-ii) python Train.py
+ii) python Train.py,
-Training starts once this is executed.
+training starts once this is executed.
 Performance plot will be visible at the end.